Contents

 No rollback to 7.0 once launched

 Once you've connected a domain and launched a 7.1 site, you can’t revert to your 7.0 build unless you manually rebuild it again.
 There’s no dual-version support or undo switch.
+Keep your 7.0 site active until you’re confident in your 7.1 rebuild.
+Run both side by side under different URLs if needed during testing.

 Ultimately, knowing how to get Squarespace 7.1 is just the beginning—the key is preparing for a thoughtful rebuild that embraces 7.1's strengths while accounting for what you may need to change or recreate.